Elata-Biosciences/Elata-Apps/EEG_CONTROL_README.md

 ### "Paddle not moving"

-1. Make sure you've opened the game in your browser at the correct room URL (e.g., http://localhost:3000/apps/pongo/?room=brain-room)
+1. Make sure you've opened the game in your browser at the correct room URL (e.g., http://localhost:3000/apps/pongo/?room=default
-2. Check the EEG controller output - you should see `Joined room 'brain-room'` (or your room)
+2. Check the EEG controller output - you should see `Joined room 'default'` (or your room)
 3. Verify predictions are being received - you should see messages like `[EEG] -> P1 left (x=0.20)`

 ### Testing the connection